 In California, it is also illegal for your employer to fire you for the following reasons:

-1. Filing worker’s comp
+1. Filing worker’s compensation.

-3. Filing safety complaints to a government agency, such as OSHA
+3. Filing safety complaints to a government agency, such as OSHA.

-4. Refusing to do work that violates the State’s safety codes
+4. Refusing to do work that violates the State’s safety codes.

-5. Whistleblowing
+5. Whistleblowing.

-6. Refusing to participate in illegal activities
+6. Refusing to participate in illegal activities.

-8. Refusing to disclose medical information
+8. Refusing to disclose medical information.

-Schedule Your Free Initial Consultation with an Expert Anaheim Attorney Today
+Schedule Your Free Initial Consultation With An Expert Anaheim Attorney Today

 If you have been fired for any of these reasons, you can sue your former employer for wrongful termination.
-Schedule a free initial consultation with your local Anaheim wrongful termination attorney at 818-610-8800 – and remember what you tell us will be in complete confidence.
+Schedule a free initial consultation with your local Anaheim wrongful termination attorney at 818-610-8800 – and remember, what you tell us will be in complete confidence.

 We have a successful track record of winning financial and punitive damages for our clients who have been wrongfully terminated, both in Anaheim and across Orange County.
-No matter if the case is settled out of court or in front of a judge, we will work our hardest to represent you and your interests.
+Whether the case is settled out of court or in front of a judge, we will work our hardest to represent you and your interests.
 Financial damages cover lost wages, emotional distress, and attorney fees, while punitive damages punish employers who wrongfully terminate employees.

 Get your questions answered.